Gregory Isaacs: 1980s-1990s career

-When his contract with Island ended, Isaacs returned in 1984 with the "Kool Ruler Come Again" single, and began a period of prolific recording, working with producers including Prince Jammy, Hugh "Redman" James, Bobby Digital, Tad Dawkins and Steely & Clevie, maintaining a consistent standard despite the volume of work produced.
+When his contract with Island ended, Isaacs returned in 1984 with the "Kool Ruler Come Again" single, and began a period of prolific recording, working with producers including Prince Jammy, Hugh "Redman" James, Bobby Digital, Tad Dawkins and Steely & Clevie, while continuing to release a large volume of work.
 Isaacs then built a strong relationship with Gussie Clarke of the Music Works label.
 They began with Isaacs's 1985 album Private Beach Party, and had a hit with "Rumours" in 1988, which was followed by further popular singles including "Mind Yu Dis", "Rough Neck", "Too Good To Be True" and "Report to Me".
 The association with Clarke continued into the early 1990s, teaming up with singers including Freddie McGregor, Ninjaman and J.C.
 Lodge.
 He dueted with Beres Hammond on the 1993 Philip "Fatis" Burrell-produced "One Good Turn", Burrell also producing Isaacs's 1994 album Midnight Confidential.

 In the 1990s, the African Museum label continued to release all of Isaacs's music, and that of artists he produced.
 In 1997 Simply Red covered "Night Nurse".
 Isaacs continued to record and perform live in the 2000s.
 In 2005 Lady Saw produced another version of "Night Nurse" with her toasting over the original lyrics.

-Isaacs's drug addiction had a major impact on his voice, with most of his teeth falling out as a result.
-Isaacs said of his addiction in 2007: "Drugs are a debasing weapon.
+His drug use had a significant impact on his health, and Isaacs later stated that he lost most of his teeth as a result Isaacs said of his addiction in 2007: "Drugs are a debasing weapon.
 It was the greatest college ever, but the most expensive school fee ever paid – the Cocaine High School.
 I learnt everything, and now I've put it on the side."

 He performed at the ICC Cricket World Cup 2007 Inauguration at Jamaica, and in 2007 he collaborated with the Spanish rap group Flowklorikos/Rafael Lechowski album Donde Duele Inspira.

-In 2008, Isaacs released a new studio album Brand New Me, which was nominated for the Grammy Awards for 2010.
+In 2008, Isaacs released a new studio album, Brand New Me, which was nominated for the Grammy Awards for 2010.
 The album received positive reviews from critics; Reggae Vibes wrote: "Gregory is back, and how!
 'Brand New Me' is a very suitable album title for the cool ruler's new album.
-He is back in a different style, more or less like we were used to from this great 'lovers & roots' artist" This was followed in 2009 by the album My Kind Of Lady.
+He is back in a different style, more or less like we were used to from this great 'lovers & roots' artist".
+This was followed in 2009 by the album My Kind Of Lady.

-In 2010, Isaacs put out the last of his albums to be released while he was still living; Isaacs Meets Isaac, with Zimbabwean reggae singer King Isaac.
+In 2010, Isaacs put out the last of his albums to be released while he was still living: Isaacs Meets Isaac, with Zimbabwean reggae singer King Isaac.
 In November 2010, Isaacs Meets Isaac was nominated for Best Reggae Album for the 2011 Grammy Awards, Isaacs's fourth Grammy nomination, and King Isaac's first.